-If you’re wanting to learn to sew as a beginner or are a more advanced user wanting a second machine, this list of best cheap sewing machines will help you find your perfect sewing match.
+Whether you want to learn to sew and are purchasing your first sewing machine or are a more advanced user wanting a second machine, this list of the best cheap sewing machine options will help you pick your next machine.

 So, read on to learn about the best high-quality, yet still cheap, sewing machines on the market now!